Staying home, going out and gatherings

 Important school information

-All early childhood education and care and outside school hours care (OSHC) services remain open and operating unless advised otherwise by health authorities.
+All early childhood education and care, outside school hours care (OSHC) and vacation care services remain open and operating unless advised by Queensland Health.

 Let your school, OSHC and/or early childhood service know if your child is unwell and keep them at home.